 After a while, a tree started growing and it is said that it is the reincarnation of the boy and the girl who keep looking after the village.

-Visitors are not allowed to touch or cut the tree as it is believed that it is sacred.
+Visitors are not allowed to touch or cut the tree as it is believed to be sacred.
 It could be considered as a fady as we say in Madagascar.

-Keeping the legend alive: when everyone believes in it!
+Keeping the Miary legend alive: when everyone believes in it!

-When I came to Madagascar, I did not expect to see that kind of trees.
-I was more thinking of baobab trees and coconut trees.
-But this one is not just a tree.
-Even if you don’t believe in the legend, you feel the harmony of the place, and it’s very inspiring!
+I did not expect to see trees like that in Madagascar.
+I was thinking more of baobabs and coconut trees.
+But this one is not merely a tree.
+Even if you don’t believe the legend, you can definitely feel the harmony of the place, and it’s very inspiring!

 There are also some wooden benches where you can sit and pray so it gives you even more reasons to take your time and experience the place!